 Chimney Crown Repairs In Suffolk

-Sayville Chimney Cap Installs
+Sayville Chimney Cap Replacements

-LI Chimney Removals
+LI Chimney Demolitions

-Sayville Masonry Chimney Installs
+Sayville Masonry Chimney Installations

-Nassau Brick Chimney Installs
+Nassau Brick Chimney Projects

-Chimney Hardware Repairs
+Chimney Component Repairs

-LI Chimney Contractors
+LI Chimney Experts

-Chimney Work In Sayville
+Chimney Service In Sayville

-Chimney Inspections By You
+Chimney Evaluations By You

 Chimney Contractor In Nassau

-Sayville Chimney Cleanings
+Sayville Chimney Sweeps

 LI Ice Dam Preventions

-LI Chimney Maintenance
+LI Chimney Service

-Expressway Roofing And Chimney has been fixing, servicing and doing broken chimney repairs, dangerous deck repairs, fixing leaky skylights and leaky gutters, installing new exterior siding and other cedar products and roofs in Nassau and Suffolk county for over 22 years.
-Long Islanders have been trusting us with their skylight problems, quality roofing installations and home construction repairs since 2001.
-We are proud to work with, work for, serve and support the following local Long Island businesses in their respective industries. construction, masonry, travel, contracting, design, lumberjacks, home improvements, and halfway houses.
-We agree that we are all in this together.
+Expressway Roofing and Chimney has been servicing, servicing and doing broken chimney repairs, dangerous deck repairs, fixing leaky skylights and leaky gutters, setting up new exterior siding, cedar roofing, decks and other cedar products & roofs in Nassau & Suffolk county for over more than two decades.
+Long Islanders have been depending on us with their skylight problems, quality roofing installations and home construction repairs since 2001.
+We are honored to work with, work for, serve & benefit the following local Long Island businesses in their specific industries: construction, masonry, travel, contracting, design, lumberjacks, home improvements, and halfway houses.
+We understand that we are all in this together.
 Call Expressway today at 631.388.7555.